videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 $ npx create-react-app <PROJECT_NAME>
 ```

-2. Install the VideoSDK using the below mentioned npm command.
+2. Install the VideoSDK using the below-mentioned npm command.
 Make sure you are in your react app directory before you run this command.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';